paulfioravanti/legacy_app/README.md

 ## Testing

-Code quality is attempted by using [Code Climate](https://codeclimate.com/) and for quality metrics.
+Code quality is attempted by using [Code Climate](https://codeclimate.com/) for quality metrics, and [Rails Brakeman](http://rails-brakeman.com/) for a security audit.

 Run tests: